christyheaton/Urisa_Presentation_2016/slides.md

 ## Online

-## With a sustainability management focus
+## With a Sustainability Management Focus

 ## Year One: Core Courses